Evolution of networks with multiple junctions

-\end{lem} \begin{proof} See~\cite[Proposition~2.3]{mazsae} or~\cite[Lemma~4.1]{Ilnevsch}. \end{proof} By studying the ODE satisfied along each curve, one can easily show that an expander cannot be compact, all its curves are smooth and each noncompact curve must be asymptotic to a halfline.
-Moreover, it is trivial that the family of the asymptotic halflines of the open networks of a self--similarly expanding curvature flow $\epsi_t$ is the same for all $t\in(0,+\infty)$ and, by a direct maximum principle argument, one can prove exponential decay.
-We summarize all this in the following lemma, for a proof see~\cite[Lemma~4.3]{Ilnevsch}.
+By studying the ODE satisfied along each curve, one can easily show that an expander cannot be compact, all its curves are smooth and each noncompact curve must be asymptotic to a halfline.
+Moreover, it is trivial that the family of the asymptotic halflines of the open networks of a self--similarly expanding curvature flow $\epsi_t$ is the same for all $t\in(0,+\infty)$ and, by a direct maximum principle argument, one can prove exponential decay of the functions representing the network as graphs on such halflines, outside a large ball.

 \begin{lem} Let $P$ be a finite union of distinct halflines meeting at the origin and $\epsi$ a regular expander, such that each noncompact curve of $\epsi$ is asymptotic in Hausdorff distance to one of the halflines of $P$.
 Then, there exists an $r_0>0$ large enough such that each noncompact curve $\sigma$ of $\epsi$ corresponds to a connected component of $\epsi\setminus B_{r_0}(0)$ and can be parametrized as